 MCP Integration

-Balchemy exposes bot and agent capabilities through the Model Context Protocol (MCP).
-MCP is a protocol surface, not a separate business-logic layer: tool calls still go through Balchemy's authentication, scope, policy, audit, and trading execution paths.
+Balchemy exposes Hub agent capabilities through the Model Context Protocol (MCP).
+MCP is an adapter boundary, not a separate business-logic layer: calls still go through Balchemy authentication, scope, policy, audit, and trading execution paths.

 Add the Balchemy MCP endpoint and bearer key to an MCP-compatible client: